 In 2015, new leaders helped to solidify and expand the role of music in our ministry, helping us live more into our vision of being a mystical community, where people don’t just think or talk about the Divine, but get to experience it intimately through music, the language of the soul.
 We also continued to strengthen our systems at the Collab and grew our connections to over two dozen social change groups that vehicle.

-2016 was a year of breakthroughs, as we launched a second service, doubled in size, expanded our children’s ministry, started the Resistance Choir, and began laying groundwork for a new church to form in the Capitol Hill neighborhood about 20 minutes north of us.
+2016 was a year of breakthroughs, as we launched a second service, doubled in size, expanded our children’s ministry, started the Resistance Choir, and began laying groundwork for a new church to form elsewhere in Seattle.

-In 2017, we will be focusing on developing structures to support our growth and vision, and to help V&M transition from being founder-led to being truly congregation-led.
-We are starting a formal new leader training/apprenticeship program to help expand and empower people to share their gifts in the service of others.
-We will also be helping to midwife the birth the new church that will form in Cap Hill.
+In 2017, our top priority is build structures of support and accountability to support our growth, and to help V&M transition from being founder-led to being truly congregation-led.
+We have been implementing ways to empower new leaders and enable people to share their gifts for our shared vision.
+We will also be helping to midwife the birth the new church that is starting.